SGNL-ai/adapter-template/README.md

 }
 ```

 Each of these JSON fields has a respective type.
-For example, `accountId` is a string, `active` is a boolean, etc. These must be noted because the adapter needs to know how to parse the response (and consequently the type of each field).
+For example, `accountId` is a string, `active` is a boolean, etc. These must be noted because an adapter needs to know how to parse the response (and consequently the type of each field).

 The format of any `date` types can also be noted, e.g. RFC3339.

-The adapter supports the following types: https://github.com/SGNL-ai/adapter-framework/blob/f6ad1c42cd34e37be8d4ba800309b5fb858040e1/api/adapter/v1/adapter.proto#L136-L157.
+An adapter supports the following types: https://github.com/SGNL-ai/adapter-framework/blob/f6ad1c42cd34e37be8d4ba800309b5fb858040e1/api/adapter/v1/adapter.proto#L136-L157.

 #### Authentication